Stevehee/FORL-backend/README.md

 - `args[1]` - The name of the target predicate.
 - `args[2]` - The number of arguments of the target predicate.
 - `args[3-]` - The arguments of the target predicate. (could leave as empty).
-- `args[args.length - 1]` - The number of arguments of the target predicate.
+- `args[args.length - 1]` - The maximum number of literals wanted in the learned rules.

 For example: